LamaM13/LamaM13.github.io/_posts/2019-10-12-stroke-predictions.md

 ### Overview

-According to the *World Health Organization*, Stroke is the second leading cause of death worldwide after Ischaemic heart disease.
+According to the *World Health Organization*, stroke is the second leading cause of death worldwide after Ischaemic heart disease.
 Ischaemic heart disease and stroke are the world's biggest killers, accounting for a combined 15.2 million deaths in 2016.

 ### Objective